chelseadoeleman/real-time-web-1819/README.md

 ## Features

 Words will be replaced with emoji's on the server, however assigning the username with unique id's will be done on the client.
+Here is an overview with words that will be replaced with n emoji.
 ```js

 const emoticons = [